aoloe/scribus-script-repository/table-of-contents/README.md

 - In _File > Document Setup > Document Item Attributes_ create the attributes `heading_styles_ and / or `toc_styles`, using the type string.
 - Select the frame where you want the table of contents and use the context menu to add the `heading_styles_ and / or `toc_styles` attribute, setting the value to a comma separated list with the name of the styles.

-## Future development

-- Read the sections from Scribus